tanyamaheshwari-05/BL_Frontend_Training/README.md

 BL_Frontend_Training 💻

-This repository contains my frontend training work, where I am learning the basics of HTML and CSS to build simple web pages.
+This repository contains my frontend training work, where I am learning the fundamentals of HTML, CSS, and JavaScript to build simple and responsive web pages.

 🛠 Tech Stack